Mission & History

 Calgary's Premier Community Musical Theatre Company

-Front Row Centre Players Society is a charitable arts organization, dedicated to providing a fun and safe environment for anyone to participate in and learn all aspects of musical theatre and to deliver enjoyable, high quality entertainment to our community.
+Front Row Centre Players Society is a charitable, volunteer-driven arts organization that provides a supportive environment for anyone to participate in and learn all aspects of musical theatre and delivers memorable theatrical experiences.

 In the spring of 1987, the St. Giles Presbyterian Church Choir in Calgary presented a version of Godspell.
 The production was very successful and inspired in the performers a desire to create a new musical theatre company.